-We now find ourselves in a ‘golden age’ for Chinese international real estate investment.
-With increasing disposable incomes, more upper/middle class retail buyers and GDP growth at around 7% per year the most popular method for preserving wealth is to invest in property abroad.
-Indeed, Chinese investment totalled $16.1 billion in overseas real estate in the first half of 2016, more than double the amount in the same period last year, reported real estate consultancy firm CBRE.
+We now find ourselves in a ‘golden age for Chinese international real estate investment.
+With increasing disposable incomes, more upper/middle-class retail buyers, and GDP growth at around 7% per year the most popular method for preserving wealth is to invest in property abroad.
+Indeed, Chinese investment totaled $16.1 billion in overseas real estate in the first half of 2016, more than double the amount in the same period last year, reported real estate consultancy firm CBRE.

-Canada has long been associated with property from the Chinese perspective and is now the third most popular choice behind the US and Australia.
-With it’s strong housing market, attractive life style and quality infrastructure the cosmopolitan cities of Toronto, Vancouver and Montreal all boast significant Han Chinese populations.
+Canada has long been associated with the property from the Chinese perspective and is now the third most popular choice behind the US and Australia.
+With their strong housing market, attractive lifestyle, and quality infrastructure the cosmopolitan cities of Toronto, Vancouver, and Montreal all boast significant Han Chinese populations.

 A safe haven for their money

 The Chinese want to make safe investments to preserve their wealth and Canada is considered to be a stable market option.
 This priority is emphasized amid instability in the Chinese economy and stock market, the lower value of the RMB, and government restrictions on capital flight.
 A Juwai survey of real estate agents working with mainland buyers found that 55% expected international property purchases to increase as a ‘safe haven for cash’.